🆕 Build and deploy Haystack pipelines with deepset Studio

 Now that we have our runnable pipeline, we can choose one of the following options to deploy the RAG application:

-- Coming soon: Deploy from deepset Studio (limitations apply).
-Sign up to the waitlist to learn more when we launch.
+2. Deploy from deepset Studio (limitations apply).
+Sign up today.

 Summary

 Designing the final layout of an AI application requires careful integration of multiple components and, importantly, several iterations.
 In this article, we saw how to visually design the architecture of AI pipelines using deepset Studio.
-This tool allows you to map out the entire structure of your AI workflows - from data ingestion to retrieval - while seamlessly integrating models from the NVIDIA API Catalog or self-hosted NIMs.
+This tool allows you to map out the entire structure of your AI workflows - from data ingestion to retrieval - while seamlessly integrating NVIDIA-hosted model API endpoints from the NVIDIA API catalog or from self-hosted NIM microservices.
 With deepset Studio, you can visualize the architecture of your application without making compromises about critical technical decisions, including your hosting options for language models.
 This tool allows you to reason about complex pipeline architectures within a visual layer, before committing to code.
-Once your design is complete, deepset Studio enables you to export the pipeline as Python code or YAML definitions, making it ready for deployment.
+Once your design is complete, deepset Studio enables you to deploy and test your pipeline or export it as Python code or YAML definitions, making it ready for deployment.